Employer incentives to hire you

 The foundation of Milwaukee, Ore.-based Dave’s Killer Bread has created a Second Chance Playbook that you also might want to recommend to hiring managers.
 The playbook consists of a series of three- to five-minute videos educating companies on issues related to second chance employment.
 These include risk mitigation, EEOC compliance, background checks and other things that employers who hire those with criminal records need to know.
 In 2022 Jobs for the Future acquired Second Chance Hiring Program from Dave’s Killer Bread Foundation (DKBF).

 Things to remember

 There are other things you can do in addition to making hiring managers aware of employer incentives.
-First of all, always keep in mind that you are not “stuck” searching for jobs with employers on a “special list” or those known as “ex-offender friendly.”
-We’ve written more about finding employers at or website.
+First of all, always keep in mind that you are not “stuck” searching for jobs with employers on a “special list” or those also or felon known as “ex-offender friendly.”
+We’ve written more about finding employers here at our website.